+I'm puzzled by Sally Quinn's take on Hillary Clinton's tweeting debut this week: There were two surprising things about Hillary Clinton’s first tweet.
 Clinton broke her Twitter silence this week with this bio: “Wife, mom, lawyer, women and kids advocate, FLOAR, FLOTUS, US Senator, SecState, author, dog owner, hair icon, pantsuit aficionado, glass ceiling cracker, TBD . . . .”
 A photo by Diana Walker showing a serious-looking Clinton in black and looking at her Blackberry through dark glasses is her avatar.

 If you haven't read about Ingrid Loyau-Kennett's heroism in London the other day, you should.
 Immediately after the brutal murder of British miltary drummer Lee Rigby, she hopped off a city bus and talked to the killers while they stood there holding their blood-drenched weapons.

 Megan McArdle thinks that gun-control measures wouldn't accomplish much but that training kids to run at a shooter instead of away might.
 That's a weird payoff at the end of a 4,500-word post, but it's not as offensive as Charlotte Allen's argument.